ssbsukirat/medicine/Immune, inflammatory, rheumatological/Osteoarthritis.md

 	- iliotibial band syndrome
 - more pain when nociceptor stimulated during weight bearing activity
 - as progression, pain more constant and at rest
-- Peripheral Sensitisation
+	- ***Peripheral Sensitisation***
 		- alteration in Peripheral nociceptor
 		- become more responsive to sensory input
-- Central Sensitisation
+	- ***Central Sensitisation***
 		- increased facilitated central nociceptor signalling
-- insufficient descending inhibitory modulation
+	- ***insufficient descending inhibitory modulation***
+	- nervous alterations cause ***Allodynia and hyperalgesia***
+- obesity increase severity of pain
+# Clinical features
+- Pain
+	- activity related early on
+	- during or just after use
+	- early is episodic and triggered by overuse
+	- stiffness maybe present
+	- ***morning stiffness <30 min***
+- Knees
+	- Buckling from weakness of muscles
+	- buckling , catchoi